-Student's Name Assistantship Type: RA/TA/GA Evaluator's Name Semester Evaluated: Fall/Spring 20 graduate assistant for the c The student will sign each this process is intended to current semester.
-Once completed, p, keep one, return one to you and or experience of the student in their role as your print, sign, and present 3 copies to the student to the Graduate Program Assistant.
-Becausent, you are encouraged to initiate a meeting discuss the evaluation. exceeds your expectations improvement is mandatory ; a rating of 2 means that there is ro ormance on the item in question meets or om for improvement; a rating of 1 means that on any item please use the space provided for o see in the future).
-Promptness (Meets deadl ines for tasks assigned, arrives for n neetings on time) Sometimes is Prompt Consistently Prompt Reliability (Student can b without reminders or over e counted on to perform duties, hold sight by supervisor) 2 d office hours, attend meetings etc. Frequently is not reliable Comments: Sometimes is reliable Consistently reliable Completion of tasks (Con mpletes tasks as assigned, demonstrated ates follow through on assignments) Frequently fails to Complete tasks Sometimes completes tasks as assigned Consistently completes tasks as assigned Comments: Attention to detail (Is the brough in addressing all aspects of the ne task assigned with no or minimal mistakes Frequently fails to pay Attention to detail Sometimes pays Attention to detail Consistently pays Attention to detail Comments:
+Student's Name Assistantship Type: RA/TA/GA Evaluator's Name Evaluator's NameSemester Evaluated: Fall/Spring 20 Please fill out the form below based on your knowledge and experience of the student in their role as your graduate assistant for the current semester.
+Once completed, print, sign, and present 3 copies to the student.
+The student will sign each, keep one, return one to you and one to the Graduate Program Assistant.
+Because this process is intended to be a developmental one for the student, you are encouraged to initiate a meeting with him/her or to respond to his/her request for a meeting to discuss the evaluation.
+Rating System: A rating of 3 indicates that the student's performance on the item in question meets or exceeds your expectations; a rating of 2 means that there is room for improvement; a rating of 1 means that improvement is mandatory.
+If you provide a rating of 1 or 2 on any item please use the space provided for comments (i.e., suggestions for the improvement you expect to see in the future).
+Promptness (Meets deadli nes for tasks assigned, arrives for n 2 neetings on time) Frequently is not Prompt Comments: Sometimes is Prompt Consistently Prompt Reliability (Student can be counted on to perform duties, hold office hours, attend meetings etc. without reminders or oversight by supervisor) 1 2 3 Frequently is not reliable Comments: Sometimes is reliable Consistently reliable Completion of tasks (Con npletes tasks as assigned, demonstra 2 ates follow through on assignments) Frequently fails to Complete tasks Sometimes completes tasks as assigned Consistently completes tasks as assigned Comments: Attention to detail (Is thorough in addressing all aspects of the task assigned with no or minimal mistakes) 1 2 3 Frequently fails to pay Attention to detail Sometimes pays Attention to detail Consistently pays Attention to detail Comments:

-Resourcefulness (Seeks out no ecessary information or assistance rec quired in order to complete tasks) 1 2 3 Frequently fails to demonstrate resourcefulness Sometimes demonstrates resourcefulness Consistently demonstrates resourcefulnes Comments: Initiative (Initiates contact wire asked, identifies next steps to be prompted) th you to see what tasks you need to loe taken in a task and may take next a have done rather than waiting to be appropriate steps without being 1 2 3 Frequently fails to Sometimes demonstrates Consistently demonstrate initiative initiative demonstrates initiative Comments: Frequently fails to be accessible Sometimes is accessible Consistently is accessible 1 skills necessary to complete the task 2 3 Frequently fails to demonstrate skills Sometimes demonstrates these skills Consistently demonstrates these skills Comments: Interpersonal skills (Works v well with others, good communication 2 n and listening skills) Frequently fails to demonstrate skills Comments: Sometimes demonstrates these skills Consistently demonstrates these skills
+Resourcefulness (Seeks out necessary information or assistance required in order to complete tasks) 1 2 3 Frequently fails to demonstrate resourcefulness Consistently demonstrates resourcefulness

+Initiative (Initiates contact wi asked, identifies next steps to prompted) th you to see what tasks you need to be taken in a task and may take next have done rather than waiting to be appropriate steps without being 1 2 3 Frequently fails to Sometimes demonstrates Consistently demonstrate initiative initiative demonstrates initiative Comments: Frequently fails to be accessible Sometimes is accessible Consistently is accessible Comments: Professional skills (Possesses skills necessary to complete the task 2 cs for this assistantship assignment) Frequently fails to demonstrate skills Sometimes demonstrates these skills Consistently demonstrates these skills Comments: Interpersonal skills (Works v well with others, good communicatio n and listening skills) 3 Frequently fails to demonstrate skills Comments: Sometimes demonstrates these skills Consistently demonstrates these skills

-Positive attitude (Approaches as feedback regarding performance) strates willingness to learn, accepts 1 2 3 Frequently fails to display a positive attitude Sometimes displays positive attitude Consistently displays positive attitude Comments: Ethics (Exhibits ethical behavior, 1 honesty, fairness in dealing with 2 n others, follows appropriate guidelines) Frequently fails to display ethical behavior Sometimes displays ethical behavior Consistently displays ethical behavior Comments: Overall performance: Meets or exceeds expectations (Primarily 3s on above items) Needs improvement (Several 2s on above items) Unsatisfactory (More than a couple of 1s above Please use the space below to pro vide any additional feedback tha t you feel is important: rovided 3 copies I acknowledge i receipt of this completed evaluation to the student.
-Faculty Member's Signature & D ate Graduate Student's Signature & Date Please return this form to the Graduate Program Assistant by Dec 15 th for fall semester and May
+1 2 3 Frequently fails to display a positive attitude Sometimes displays positive attitude Consistently displays positive attitude Comments: Ethics (Exhibits ethical behavior 1 , honesty, fairness in dealing with h others, follows appropriate guidelines) Frequently fails to display ethical behavior Sometimes displays ethical behavior Consistently displays ethical behavior Comments: Overall performance: Meets or exceeds expectations (Primarily 3s on above items) Needs improvement (Several 2s on above items) Unsatisfactory (More than a couple of 1s above Please use the space below to pro vide any additional feedback tha t you feel is important: I completed this evaluation and p the student. rovided 3 copies I acknowledge receipt of this completed evaluation to Faculty Member's Signature & D Pate Graduate Student's Signature & Date Please return this form to the Graduate Program Assistant by Dec 15 th for fall semester and May